 - To prevent accidents and cases of work-related ill health and provide adequate control of Health and Safety risks arising from work activities. - To provide adequate training to ensure employees are competent to do their work. - To engage and consult with employees on day-to-day health and safety conditions and provide advice and supervision on occupational health. - To maintain safe and healthy working conditions, provide and maintain plant equipment and machinery, and ensure safe storage/use of substances. - To implement emergency procedures/evacuation in case of fire or another significant incident. - The responsibility for evacuation falls to the instructor of any given course.
-Overall responsibilities for evacuation procedures fall to the Directorship of the company. - Accident and incident forms, risk assessments for all activities, site surveys, and fire logbooks are available online. - An annual Health and Safety Report for business is compiled and an annual review of Health and Safety procedures, including risk assessments and accident and incident reports, is undertaken. - Training days for all staff to include Health and Safety, First Aid, and Risk Assessment protocols.
+Overall responsibilities for evacuation procedures fall under the responsibility of the CO-CEOs of the company. - Accident and incident forms, risk assessments for all activities, site surveys, and fire logbooks are available online. - An annual Health and Safety Report for business is compiled and an annual review of Health and Safety procedures, including risk assessments and accident and incident reports, is undertaken. - Training days for all staff to include Health and Safety, First Aid, and Risk Assessment protocols.
 All staff are put through training specific to their roles, including first aid training, food hygiene, and relevant professional training. - Staff are notified annually and go through policy changes and risk assessment updates.
-RIDDOR reporting is undertaken. - In the first instance, the responsibility is that of the Directors.
-This is only changed if there is direct devolved responsibility to a specific manager as written in a job description that provides them with the lead responsibility for a particular project or area of the business. - All COSHH and working conditions are reviewed on the annual Health and Safety review by the Estates Manager and company Directors.
-All reporting of issues should go through instructors to the Directorship and will be dealt with in line with policy and procedure.
+RIDDOR reporting is undertaken. - In the first instance, the responsibility is that of the Co-CEOs.
+This is only changed if there is direct devolved responsibility to a specific manager as written in a job description that provides them with the lead responsibility for a particular project or area of the business. - All COSHH and working conditions are reviewed on the annual Health and Safety review by the Estates Manager and company Co-CEOs.
+All reporting of issues should go through instructors to the Co-CEOs and will be dealt with in line with policy and procedure.
 All fire drill protocols are explained to staff and any person who is leading a programme of delivery or is responsible for the students on that course.
-Overall responsibilities for who is on site at any given time falls to the Directorship of the company as coordinated by the company administration team.
+Overall responsibilities for who is on site at any given time falls under the responsibility of the Co-CEOs of the company as co-ordinated by the company administration team.